radurentea/We-Educate-v1/README.md

 # WeEducate
-Site made with Bootstrap 4.
+Practicing Bootstrap 4.

-All the articles and images are copied from the site https://hltv.org
+All the articles and images are copied from the site https://hltv.org except the "We Educate logo".